The Enlargement of the Union

 C. Process

 A country that wishes to join the EU addresses its application to the Council, which asks the Commission to submit an opinion.
-The European Parliament is notified of this application.
+Parliament is notified of this application.
 If the Commission’s opinion is favourable, the European Council may decide – by unanimity – to grant the country candidate status.
 Following a recommendation by the Commission, the Council decides – again by unanimity – whether negotiations should be opened.
 The sum of EU legislation (the acquis communautaire) is divided into more than 30 policy chapters.
 Before actual negotiations start, the Commission delivers a ‘screening’ report for each chapter.
-On the basis of the Commission’s recommendation, the Council decides by unanimity whether or not to open new negotiation chapters.
-Whenever progress is judged satisfactory, the Commission may recommend ‘provisionally closing’ a chapter.
-The Council again decides by unanimity.
-When negotiations on all the chapters are completed, the terms and conditions – including possible safeguard clauses and transitional arrangements – are incorporated into an accession treaty between the EU Member States and the acceding country.
+On the basis of the Commission’s recommendation, the Council decides by unanimity whether or not to open more negotiation chapters or clusters of chapters.
+Whenever progress is judged satisfactory, the Commission may recommend ‘provisionally closing’ a chapter or cluster of chapters.
+The Council again decides by unanimity, taking into account the overall progress in the area of the rule of law.
+When negotiations on all the chapters or clusters of chapters are completed, the terms and conditions – including possible safeguard clauses and transitional arrangements – are incorporated into an accession treaty between the Member States and the acceding country.
 Only after Parliament’s consent and the Council’s unanimous approval can the accession treaty be signed.
 It is then submitted by all contracting states for ratification, in accordance with their constitutional requirements (i.e. ratification by parliament or referendum).

 Past enlargements